switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

     sudo -u _renderd /usr/local/sbin/update_tiles.sh

 Again, note that "osm2pgsql-replication" will actually repeat downloading data and updating the database until there is no more to process, and the <code>"--max diff-size"</code> in the script determines how much data is fetched on each iteration.
-Eventually, it will complete, ending with:
+Eventually, it will complete, ending with something like:

     2022-06-05 22:30:47 [INFO]: Data imported until 2022-06-05 21:45:42+00:00.
 Backlog remaining: 0:45:05.948787